sdelaughter/gigapaxos/src/edu/umass/cs/gigapaxos/examples/etherpad/README.md

 ###### 14. Create Copies of Etherpad
 In order to run a single-machine test, you'll need at least three distinct etherpad servers running on the same EC2 instance, each on a different port.
 It's easiest to create the copies after performing the steps above to avoid repeating the setup processes for each one.
 You should stop the etherpad server before entering the following commands, assuming it's still running from the previous step.
+    ```
     cd ~/etherpad
     mv etherpad-lite etherpad-lite-1
     cp -av etherpad-lite-1 etherpad-lite-2
     cp -av etherpad-lite-1 etherpad-lite-3
+    ```

 ###### 15. Configure the Port for each Etherpad Server
- - Once you've created copies of the etherpad-lite directory, you'll need to specify a differnt port number for each one to use.
-Theoretically, you can use just about any port number you like as EtherpadPaxosApp will read the value from settigns.json when it starts, but it has only been tested with ports 9001-9003.
+ - Once you've created copies of the etherpad-lite directory, you'll need to specify a different port number for each server to use.
+Theoretically, you can use just about any port number you like as EtherpadPaxosApp will read the value from settigns.json when it starts.
+That said, it has only been tested with ports 9001-9003, and obviously whatever ports you choose will need to be unused by other applications.
- - You'll need to modify the port value in the settings.json file in each ~/etherpad/etherpad-lite-X folder that you created above
+ - Modify the port value in the settings.json file in each ~/etherpad/etherpad-lite-X folder that you created above
    - I'd recommend setting etherpad-lite-1 to 9001, etherpad-lite-2 to 9002, and etherpad-lite-3 to 9003

 ###### 16. Start the Etherpad Servers
  - The same as in step 11 above, but for each of the three run.sh scripts in the etherpad-lite-X folders
  - You may also want to verify that they're all running as in step 12 above, but with the ports you specified in step 15
    - Make sure that if you modify the text on one etherpad server you don't see the change on either of the others (to confirm that they are in fact three separate servers with three separate databases)
+ - Note: Screen's -S option offers a handy way to label your screen sessions so that you can easily reattach a specific session to debug any issues.
+   - For example, launch and detach from each one as follows:
+        ```
+        screen -S etherpad1 ~/etherpad/etherpad-lite-1/bin/run.sh
+        Ctrl-a d
+        screen -S etherpad2 ~/etherpad/etherpad-lite-2/bin/run.sh
+        Ctrl-a d
+        screen -S etherpad3 ~/etherpad/etherpad-lite-3/bin/run.sh
+        Ctrl-a d
+        ```
+   - Then you can reattach the etherpad-lite-2 server with:
+        ```
+        screen -r etherpad2
+        ```

 ###### 17. Clone the Gigapaxos Repository
     cd